abs-tudelft/sbd/doc/manual.md

 1. Compiling to the JVM makes the codebase extremely portable and deploying applications as easy as sending the Java bytecode (typically packaged in a **J**ava **AR**chive format, or JAR).
-This simplifies deploying to cloud provider big data platforms as we don't need specific knowledge of the operating system, or even the underlying architecture.
+This simplifies deploying to cloud provider big data platforms as we don’t need specific knowledge of the operating system, or even the underlying architecture.

-2. Compared to Java, Scala has some advantages in supporting more complex types, type inference, and anonymous functions[^java_lambdas].
-Matei Zaharia, Apache Spark's original author, has said the following about why Spark was implemented in Scala in a [Reddit AMA]:
+2. Compared to Java, Scala has some advantages in supporting more complex types, type inference, and anonymous functions\[2\].
+Matei Zaharia, Apache Spark’s original author, has said the following about why Spark was implemented in Scala in a [Reddit AMA](https://www.reddit.com/r/IAmA/comments/31bkue/im_matei_zaharia_creator_of_spark_and_cto_at/):

     > At the time we started, I really wanted a PL that supports a
     > language-integrated interface (where people write functions inline, etc),
     > because I thought that was the way people would want to program these
     > applications after seeing research systems that had it (specifically
-    > Microsoft's DryadLINQ).
+    > Microsoft’s DryadLINQ).
 However, I also wanted to be on the JVM in order to
     > easily interact with the Hadoop filesystem and data formats for that.
 Scala
     > was the only somewhat popular JVM language then that offered this kind of
     > functional syntax and was also statically typed (letting us have some control